ChrstphrHll/npc_gen/students/Puorlaas Anklos.md

 ---
 # Puorlaas Anklos
 ### Description
-- Tiefling Wizard from Beleriand
+- Tiefling Wizard from Aldercrown Empire
 - 2nd year Protection student in Jettenia
 - long curly brunette hair that's plain, Red eyes, and Sea Green skin
 - Is Popular and Reactive, and has Freedom as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes